 Edit: Over two years later L recently told me that one regret he had from this trip was NOT climbing down when he had the chance.
 He’s so much more adventurous than I am for things like this.

-Also built by the Todt Organization between 1941 and 1944, this battery was another of the key fortifications of the Atlantic Wall.
-It was built to protect the beaches along the Cotentin Peninsula and had an underground complex in addition to its defense system (4 x 105 mm guns).
+Also built by the Todt Organisation between 1941 and 1944, this battery was another of the key fortifications of the Atlantic Wall.
+It was built to protect the beaches along the Cotentin Peninsula and had an underground complex in addition to its defence system (4 x 105 mm guns).
 There were about 170 soldiers that manned this battery but because there weren’t any accommodations for them they were billeted in local houses.

 This battery was one of the Allies’ prime objectives on June 6th, 1944 but despite an early attack it continued to fire upon Utah Beach for three days.
-At one point in these three days it even fired upon its neighboring Crisbecq Battery in order to clear the US troops that were on top of those bunkers!
+At one point in these three days it even fired upon its neighbouring Crisbecq Battery in order to clear the US troops that were on top of those bunkers!
 Finally after fierce fighting on June 9th it was silenced when it was captured by the 22nd Regimental Combat Team of the US 4th Infantry Division.

-Our next stop on the Battleplan was to visit Utah Beach that had been fired upon so much by these two batteries, and the museum that is there.
+Our next stop on the Battle plan was to visit Utah Beach that had been fired upon so much by these two batteries, and the museum that is there.
 In my next post for this series I’ll take you on a little tour of each of those places.

 To follow along on our adventures on our trip exploring WWI and WWII sites of Normandy and Belgium, please feel free to check out these posts:

 Previous Post: Pillboxes of Villerville and the Battery of Mont Canisy